Falcon (comics): Joaquin Torres

 As part of the 2015 All-New, All-Different Marvel branding, Captain America (Sam Wilson) investigated the disappearance of Mexican teenager Joaquin Torres after he was abducted by the Sons of the Serpent.
-Captain America discovered that Joaquin was being used in the experiments of Karl Malus who turned Joaquin into a bird/human hybrid using Captain America's pet bird Redwing.
-When Karl Malus was defeated, Captain America took Joaquin in.
-When it was discovered Joaquin's bird/human hybrid condition wasn't temporary, Captain America learned from Claire Temple that Joaquin's condition was permanent due to Redwing being vampiric and sporting a healing factor.
-When Captain America was captured by the Serpent Society and thrown out the window by Viper, he was saved by Joaquin.
-Using his link with Redwing, Captain America telepathically sent Joaquin the knowledge on how to fight where he held his own until Misty Knight and Demolition Man showed up.
-After the Serpent Society was defeated, Captain America allowed Joaquin to become his sidekick, enabling him to become the new Falcon.

-During the "Secret Empire" storyline, Falcon II and Ironheart join the Champions when they join up with the Underground.

 Adrian Toomes

 In a 2017 storyline, Adrian Toomes developed a modified version of his electromagnetic wing harness with a reinforced helmet and lightweight, razor-sharp, nano-woven wings that responded to his mental commands.
 He temporarily took the name Falcon, believing it was vacant at the time, and robbed a location in East Village.
 He fought Spider-Man until they were both immobilized by a new Trapster, who made off with Toomes' loot.

 Carl Burgess

 A similar, unrelated character of the same name and powers was created in 1939 by writer-artist Bill Everett for Marvel Comics' predecessor company, Timely Comics.

 Other versions

+Amazing Spider-Girl

+An alternate universe version of Sam Wilson appears in Amazing Spider-Girl #7.